-We had no loss on infrequent product repairs for the three months ended September 30, 2022, as compared to \$0.4 million for the three months ended September 30, 2021, as a result of a decrease in the repair and replacement expenses related to damage caused to hardware caused by our customers' use of extremely strong commercial disinfectant solutions to clean the hardware devices as a mandatory precaution protocol due to COVID-19 in the three months ended September 30, 2021.
+We had no loss on infrequent product repairs for the three and six months ended December 31, 2022, as compared to \$28 thousand and \$0.5 million for the three and six months ended December 31, 2021, respectively.
+The decrease is due to the decrease in the repair and replacement expenses related to damage caused to hardware caused by our customers' use of extremely strong commercial disinfectant solutions to clean the hardware devices as a mandatory precaution protocol due to COVID-19 in the six months ended December 31, 2022 and compared to the six months ended December 31, 2021.